OscarTopliss/website/content/posts/misc0nfig-2025.md

 ### Intro/Outro talks
-Most of my "job" for the day was running the second speaker track (with technical assistance from Sam and our external communications officer Artem, as I hadn't used the lecture capture systems before and they're built like to controls for a nuclear submarine).
+Most of my "job" for the day was running the second speaker track (with technical assistance from Sam and our external communications officer Artem, as I hadn't used the lecture capture systems before and they're built like the controls for a nuclear submarine).
 At a couple of points this required giving "intro" and "outro" talks for speakers, informing people of who the speaker was, and what was on next.